CodexLink/SmartClassroomSystem/README.md

 4. Connect all components to their corresponding PIN definitions declared at `SmartClassroom.h`.

 5. Assuming you have NodeMCU device candidate in the board selection.
 (You can check by Tools > Board: XXXXXX).
 If NodeMCU did not show up.
-Then you might want to install esp8266 package for Arduino IDE.
+Then you might want to install ESP8266 package for Arduino IDE.

 6. If for instance you, already have one.
 Then set the NodeMCU board as the target board.
 Set Upload Sketch From Ranges (115200 - 256000).
-The higher the better, the higher it is, the capacitory has to exist from EN to GND.
+The higher the better, the higher it is, the capacitor has to exist from EN to GND.
 (10uF Eletrolytic Cap).

 7. Press Upload.